William East (1695–1737)

 In 1727 he wished to stand for Parliament but he was unable to keep his post as Commissioner while being an MP.
-He resigned his post which went to his brother, Gilbert East, and expected to stand for Marlborough.
+He resigned his post which went to his son, Gilbert East, and expected to stand for Marlborough.
 However the plan fell through, and he was returned instead as Member of Parliament for St Mawes at a by-election on 2 March 1728 on the interest of John Knight.
 He voted with the Administration on the army in 1732 and on the repeal of the Septennial Act in 1734.
 He did not stand at the 1734 British general election.

 East died on 7 November 1737, leaving a son and two daughters.